Nutanix-APJ/NHTD3/taskman/taskman.rst

 Overview
 ++++++++

-**This exercise walks you through importing and launching a Calm blueprint to deploy a simple Task Manager application used in multiple labs.
-You do not need to complete this exercise unless directed to do so as staging for another lab.**
+**This exercise walks you through importing and launching a Calm blueprint to deploy a simple Task Manager application used in further labs. **
 Verifying the Default Project
 +++++++++++++++++++++++++++++